khaliliali/nestjs-task-management/README.md

-<p align="left">It is a very simple app to be know how to use nest js in applications.
+<p align="left">It is a very simple app which let me know how to use nest-js in applications. thank you.

 ## Description